Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Intel (INTC)

-Catalyst: 18A external customer wins (especially NVDA / AVGO if they commit), plus CHIPS Act milestones.
+Catalyst: 18A external customer wins (especially NVDA / AVGO if they commit); CHIPS Act milestones.

 Verdict — Skip (or trade only with a tight stop): The story is real and the catalysts are real, but the equity already prices a successful turnaround.
-Asymmetric downside if execution slips.
-Long-only investors should wait for a meaningful disappointment to re-enter cheap.
+Wait for a meaningful disappointment to re-enter cheap.

 GlobalFoundries (GFS)